manusa/mnIMAPSync/README.md

 You can also use any of the convenient shell scripts bundled in the distribution to avoid typing `java -jar mnIMAPSync.jar`.

-There is an instructable available at [instructables.com](http://www.instructables.com/id/Migrate-mail-from-one-server-to-another-with-mnIMA)
+You can find a tutorial on how to use and install mnIMAPSync at There is an instructable available at [blog.marcnuri.com](http://blog.marcnuri.com/incremental-e-mail-backup-and-migration-using-mnimapsync/)

 ###Command-line arguments
 |Option|Description|